KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 The app's functionality includes the following abilities:

 - login with a username and password
+- view daily pigging schedule
-- enter and submit daily field activity, such as pig launches and receives
+- enter and submit daily pigging activities
 - make notes about launch and receive exceptions
 - view pipeline pigging history
 - add new pipelines to the history and to the schedule
-- add new users of all three types (Operators, Foremen, Schedule Viewers)
+- add new users
+- remove users
 - modify and correct the pigging history
-- create debris reports
+- create debris reports which trend type and amount of debris collected within specific timeframes